 When it comes to finding tufts of hair near the drain in the shower or looking at a comb with a few stray hairs hanging on it, we all wonder how much is too much.
 You might feel like you are losing hair when you actually don’t.
 Hair loss depends on many factors.
-And most of the time the hair loss you are experiencing is absolutely normal.
+And most of the time, the hair loss you are experiencing is absolutely normal.

 Sometimes the hair is shed when you style it.
-Plenty of hair can be lost when you are drying it with a blow drier.
-You won’t be able to collect all these hair together and count it no matter how hard you try since some of it is lost while you are walking or turning while sleeping.
+Plenty of hair can be lost when drying it with a blow-dryer.
+You won’t be able to collect all this hair together and count it no matter how hard you try since some of it is lost while walking or turning while sleeping.

 Signs That You’re Losing Too Much Hair

 There are signs that you’re losing too much hair.
 Below are six alarms you should be aware of and take action to prevent the hair loss problem ASAP.